 One reason may be that the development case for fighting modern slavery has not yet been well articulated.
 The direct ‘pay off’ to governments and business from fighting modern slavery has not been well explained.
 Many governments see little reward for the costs involved in taking on the vested domestic political, transnational corporate and sometimes criminal interests that sustain modern slavery.
 And many corporate interests still see anti-slavery as a philanthropic exercise and cost centre, not as a profit strategy.
 The ‘return on investment’ has not been well identified.

-This project seeks to provide evidence-based materials that will begin to fill this gap, making a clear and strong ‘development case’ for fighting modern slavery, at the UN in New York, and in key donor capitals.
+This project seeks to provide evidence-based materials that will begin to fill this gap, making a clear and strong ‘development case’ for fighting modern slavery.